Smoking: Popularization

 In 1612, six years after the settlement of Jamestown, John Rolfe was credited as the first settler to successfully grow tobacco as a cash crop.
 The demand quickly grew as tobacco, referred to as "golden weed", revived the Virginia Company from its failed expeditions in search for gold in the Americas.
 In order to meet demands from the old world, tobacco was grown in succession, quickly depleting the land.
 This became a motivator to settle west into the unknown continent, and likewise an expansion of tobacco production.
 Indentured servants became the primary labor force up until Bacon's Rebellion, from which the focus turned to slavery.
 This trend abated following the American Revolution as slavery became regarded as unprofitable.
 However, the practice was revived in 1794 with the invention of the cotton gin.

+The English had not settled in the Americas yet in 1604 and King James I of Great Britain issued a treatise called the King James His Counterblast to Tobacco.
+With the increase in popularity of tobacco as a cash crop in the English colonies of Virginia and Maryland, the treatise was reprinted in 1674.

 A Frenchman named Jean Nicot (from whose name the word nicotine is derived) introduced tobacco to France in 1560.
 From France tobacco spread to England.
 The first report documents an English sailor in Bristol in 1556, seen "emitting smoke from his nostrils".
 Like tea, coffee and opium, tobacco was just one of many intoxicants that was originally used as a form of medicine.
-Tobacco was introduced around 1600 by French merchants in what today is modern-day The Gambia and Senegal.
-At the same time caravans from Morocco brought tobacco to the areas around Timbuktu and the Portuguese brought the commodity (and the plant) to southern Africa, establishing the popularity of tobacco throughout all of Africa by the 1650s.

 Soon after its introduction to the Old World, tobacco came under frequent criticism from state and religious leaders.
 Murad IV, sultan of the Ottoman Empire 1623–40 was among the first to attempt a smoking ban by claiming it was a threat to public morality and health.
 The Chongzhen Emperor of China issued an edict banning smoking two years before his death and the overthrow of the Ming dynasty.
 Later, the Manchu rulers of the Qing dynasty, would proclaim smoking "a more heinous crime than that even of neglecting archery".
 In Edo period Japan, some of the earliest tobacco plantations were scorned by the shōgun as being a threat to the military economy by letting valuable farmland go to waste for the use of a recreational drug instead of being used to plant food crops.